 Individual support is available for all staff in planning or refining assessment.

-More information on the resources and services provided by TDU can be found on the TDU website.
+More information on the resources and services provided by CeTTL can be found on the CeTTL website.

-The Waikato Centre for eLearning (WCEL) provides staff capacity and capability building through professional development and support for effectively using technology for teaching and learning, research and administration.
-It manages major University E-learning systems including Moodle, Turnitin, Panopto Coursecast and Google Apps.
+CeTTL's Teaching Development team includes staff trained in Digital Literacy and eLearning Design.
+The Teaching Development team provides staff capacity and capability building through professional development and support for effectively using technology for teaching and learning, research and administration.
+It manages major University eLearning systems including Moodle, Turnitin, Panopto Coursecast and Google Apps.

-The calendar of WCEL’s professional development courses is available in iWaikato or contact the Centre to discuss assessment opportunities through E-learning.
+The calendar of CeTTL's professional development courses is available in iWaikato or contact the Centre to discuss assessment opportunities through eLearning.